ncatlab/nlab-content/pages/0/9/6/3/3690/content.md

 Bourbaki has been blamed for following too formal an approach.
 Indeed, the  books are void of much motivation and application, apart from a few of introductions and few chapters on history.

-Apart from the Bourbaki volumes, there is also a lively _Bourbaki seminar_ which takes place in Paris on certain Saturdays, is open to public and has non-Bourbaki members as invited speakers who present and discuss topics,chosen in advance, of recent development in mathematics.
+Apart from the Bourbaki volumes, there is also a lively _Bourbaki seminar_ which takes place in Paris on certain Saturdays, is open to public and has non-Bourbaki members as invited speakers who present and discuss topics, chosen in advance, of recent development in mathematics.
 The expositions are subsequently published.

 ## Selected writings